kabk/go-theses-2022-julia-waraksa/content/06-visual-essay.md

 <div class="img-container">
 <img class="align-self" src="content/images/06-memorial-organisation-liquidation.jpg">
           <div class="img-caption">
-          <u>November 2021</u> A protester’s plaque reads “Hands off from the Memorial – Freedom to Political Prisoners.”
+          <b>November 2021</b> A protester’s plaque reads “Hands off from the Memorial – Freedom to Political Prisoners.”
 Memorial is a human rights organization which was founded in 1987 by political dissidents and activists, amongst which Nobel Peace Prize winner Andrei Sakharov.
 It has been researching the history of political repression in the Soviet regime, providing assistance to victims of this repression and other countries in the region, as well as defending human rights.
 During its 30 years of operation, it has published hundreds of brilliant publications and archives and has organized eye-opening exhibitions, memorials and monuments amongst which the Last Address project.
 In December 2021, the Russian court, under Putin’s rule, filed a lawsuit to liquidate the Memorial organization and render its activities illegal under the guise of an attempt “to eliminate the influence of so-called foreign agents.”
 (Memorial is an internationally funded NGO) By doing so, the current leadership of Russia seeks to minimize the crimes of the Soviet Union.
 Silencing the Memorial organization is a first step in falsifying the past and may prove fatal to the freedom of speech in an increasingly repressive political atmosphere.
           </div>
 </div>
 </div>